Cort MBC-1 Matthew Bellamy Signature

 Cort MBC-1 is the signature guitar of Matthew Bellamy, lead singer and guitarist of the English rock band Muse, launched in 2015 in Indonesia.
 It was designed by Bellamy and Hugh Manson in collaboration with Cort Guitars, and based on Manson MB Series.

 History

+Bellamy was actively involved in the creation of the guitar, testing each prototype and giving instructions on what needed to be changed.
+What took the most time was creating the truss rod, neck, and pickups, which were difficult to recreate in the factory.

+The release of this guitar was announced in early December 2014 and premiered at the NAMM exhibition in January 2015 with a price of £500.

+Premier Guitar magazine reviewed the model in 2015 and awarded it the Premier Gear designation, noting a 5 out of 5 score for playability, a 4.5 score for tone and value, and a 4 out of 5 score for build/design.

 Design and varieties

 Guitar has solid Telecaster-form body made from tilia, maple neck and rosewood fingerboard with compound radius.